bencardoen/DataCurator.jl/README.md

 <a name="quickstart"></a>

 ## Quickstart via Singularity
 The recommended way to use DataCurator is via the Singularity container.
 Note this is only supported in Linux, Windows Subsystem for Linux (WSL2), and MacOS (x86).
-For ARM-based Macs (e.g. from early 2021 onward), use the Docker container or source codes.
-See [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.
+For ARM-based Macs (e.g. from early 2021 onward), use the Docker container or source codes - see [installation](https://github.com/bencardoen/DataCurator.jl/blob/main/docs/src/installation.md) for detail.

 <a name="singularity"></a>